trokas/pu_learning/README.md

 ## Experiments

 Experiments were executed using notebook from [this blog post](https://roywright.me/2017/11/16/positive-unlabeled-learning/).
-I have used *baggingPU.py* from [this repo](https://github.com/roywright/pu_learning) so that we have some benchmark to beat.
+I have used *baggingPU.py* from [this repo](https://github.com/roywright/pu_learning) with DecisionTreeClassifier and SVC at it's core, so that we have some benchmark to beat.
+Bagging is much slower than spies and even though SVC's perform better than bagging with tress in my use case it is simply infeasable to use due to performance.

 Results achieved by PU spies.